The PGCE is broadly aligned with the Northern Ireland Curriculum, preparing graduates to teach across the 11-18 year age range.

 - Professional School-based Experience - focuses on developing practical teaching competence particularly through working closely with experienced teachers during periods of school placement.

 - Subject Studies (eg English, Mathematics) - focuses on teaching and learning within your subject specialism (and cognate areas).

 - Educational and Professional Studies - focuses on common aspects of teaching and the professional role of the teacher, bringing together relevant theory, policy and practice.
 This includes issues such as: the Northern Ireland education system, curriculum theory and policy, theories of learning and assessment, social class and educational disadvantage, special educational needs and barriers to learning, pastoral care and child protection/safeguarding, student voice, mental health and wellbeing of students, positive behaviour management, diversity and inclusion, effective use of technologies and whole school approaches to literacy, numeracy the social and emotional health of young people.
 Students are also offered a choice of elective course designed to enhance the subjects and skills they can offer to schools.

 We offer the following subject specialisms:

-After enrolment in early September, you will complete an induction week, followed by a two week block experience in a primary school.
+After enrolment in early September, you will complete an Induction week followed by a one-week placement in a primary school.

-The extended placements, which we arrange, are in two different school types.
+The extended placements, which the University arranges, are normally in two different school types.
 This ensures a varied experience of teaching in different schools and working with pupils from the whole ability range.